agilepro/software-craftsmanship/docs/Error Handling/Message Quality/error-codes.md

 :::tip[Key Takeaway]

-An error code number associated with an error message is only meaningful only if there is a specific well defined thing that the recipient must do in response to the error code.
+An error code number associated with an error message is meaningful only if there is a specific well defined action that the recipient should do in response to the error code.
 Otherwise the error code is meaningless.

 :::